Dinorwig Power Station: Purpose

 There were plans for a pumped storage facility near Exmoor but it was not built.
 With the increase of renewables such as wind and solar power, the need for storage is expected to increase to deal with intermittency.
+A 50 MW pumped storage facility at nearby Glyn Rhonwy in disused slate pits was approved in 2013, with an expected cost of £120 million.
+As of 2019, this project has reached the "detailed engineering design" stage.